(WHM >> Home >> Service Configuration >> Manage Service SSL Certificates)

 - A certificate that you obtained from a certificate authority (CA).

 A self-signed certificate.

 We recommend that you do not use self-signed certificates.
-They are not as secure as certificates from a CA. Any server could claim to be your server with a self-signed certificate because they do not use a third-party verification system.
-To remedy this, use certificates from a CA, which verifies that users securely connect to your server. that users are securely connected to your server.
+They provide less security than certificates from a CA. Any server could claim to be your server with a self-signed certificate because they do not use a third-party verification system.
+To remedy this, use certificates from a CA, which verifies that users securely connect to your server.

 - PKCS #12 (iOS APNs only).

 For more information about how to generate or purchase a certificate, read our Generate an SSL Certificate and Signing Request documentation.